Hemet, California

 About Hemet

 Hemet sits in the San Jacinto Valley of western Riverside County, eighty miles southeast of downtown Los Angeles, ringed by the Santa Rosa Hills and the San Jacinto Mountains.
-With a population approaching 95,000 and twenty-nine square miles of land, Hemet is the largest city in the valley — and one of the most distinctive real estate markets in all of Southern California.
-Founded in 1887, incorporated in 1910, Hemet was already one of the three largest cities in Riverside County by 1950.
-Today it remains home to the Ramona Pageant (California’s official outdoor play, performed since 1923), the 320-bed Hemet Valley Medical Center, Diamond Valley Lake, and a Tree City USA designation now in its third decade.
+With a population of approximately 92,000 and a footprint of roughly 29 square miles, Hemet is the largest city in the valley — and one of the most distinctive real estate markets in all of Southern California.
+The city is home to the Ramona Pageant (California’s official outdoor play, performed since 1923), the 320-bed Hemet Valley Medical Center, Diamond Valley Lake, and a Tree City USA designation that has been renewed for two decades.

 The Hemet real estate market is one of the most polarized in the Inland Empire — and that polarization is exactly the opportunity.
-The citywide median home price sits at $437,000, with homes typically taking 53 days to sell.
-But that single number hides two very different stories.
-East Hemet, the city’s strongest family market, runs at a $478,000 median and has appreciated more than 9 percent year-over-year, with hot homes going pending in roughly 35 days.
-Meanwhile, Hemet is home to four of California’s most established 55+ active adult communities — Four Seasons, Solera Diamond Valley, Seven Hills, and Panorama Village — collectively offering thousands of homes at price points that simply do not exist in coastal California.
+The citywide median home price sits at $437,000, with homes typically taking 53 days to sell at $256 per square foot.
+But that single citywide number hides two very different stories.
+East Hemet, the city’s strongest family market, runs at a $478,000 median and has appreciated more than 9 percent year-over-year.
+McSweeny Farms, a 1,600-home master-planned community on the southeast side, continues to attract young families and active builders like Richmond American and KB Home.
+At the same time, Hemet is home to four of California’s most established 55+ active adult communities — Four Seasons, Solera Diamond Valley, Seven Hills, and Panorama Village — collectively offering thousands of homes at price points that simply do not exist in coastal California.

 The DeBonis Real Estate Team has worked Hemet’s full market for over two decades — both sides of the city, both sides of the buyer pool.
-We know the difference between a Four Seasons floor plan and a Seven Hills resale, between a Green Acres custom and an East Hemet move-up — and we use that knowledge to make sure our clients land on the right side of every transaction.
+We know the difference between a McSweeny Farms move-up home and an East Hemet resale, between a Four Seasons floor plan and a Seven Hills pre-owned — and we use that knowledge to make sure our clients land on the right side of every transaction.

 Active Adult Living in Hemet

-Four of California’s Most Established 55+ Communities — All in Hemet
+Four Established 55+ Communities — All in Hemet

-Hemet’s 55+ market is unmatched in scale and depth.
-Four resort-style active adult communities, thousands of homes, and price points that draw buyers from every corner of California.
+Hemet’s 55+ market is unmatched in scale and depth across the Inland Empire — four resort-style active adult communities, thousands of homes, and price points that draw buyers from every corner of California.

 Four Seasons at Hemet

-A K. Hovnanian gated 55+ resort community of 1,106 single-family homes, built between 2003 and 2011 with stunning views of the San Jacinto Mountains and the adjacent Hemet Golf Club.
-Floor plans range from 1,444 to 2,800 square feet across twelve original designs.
-Twenty-four-hour gated security, a junior Olympic pool, tennis and pickleball courts, and a full-time activities director — Four Seasons is the most amenity-rich 55+ option in the city.
+A K. Hovnanian gated 55+ community of 1,106 single-family homes, built between 2003 and 2011.
+Floor plans range from roughly 1,440 to 2,800 square feet across twelve original designs, with views of the San Jacinto Mountains and the on-site Hemet Golf Club.
+The 18,500-square-foot Lodge anchors the amenities — fitness center, ballroom, theater, full-service restaurant, plus tennis, pickleball, pool, and a full-time activities director.
+The most amenity-rich 55+ option in the city.

 Solera Diamond Valley